hallzy/tetris/README.md

 which I need to address, or just other issues.

 - See if I can reduce the delay when holding down the arrow keys
-- Rotating pieces at the top of the board doesn't work, probably due to collision detection not letting things go off the top of the screen.
-- Show a preview of the next piece
 - Some sort of animation for clearing lines so it isn't so abrupt
-- Seems to take some time to clear lines...
-What is causing that delay?
 - Change colour of placed pieces to a Gray or something?
 - Show statistics:
-    - Current long bar drought
-    - Longest long bar drought
   - The count of each piece that you have seen
-- There seems to be a delay at lower levels to get the next piece generated.
-  I would like that to be quicker
 - Add instructions somewhere
-- Add a way to specify the starting level
 - Better Mobile swipe/touch support
   - Maybe use the touchmove event to have the piece track the users finger instead of having swipes
-- Have a way to create unique games that can be replayed with the same sequence of pieces and keep track of scores on that particular game
+- Add a losing condition
+- Save highscores and show the high scores for a particular game sequence and start level